stellar-aria/argon/README.md

 #### What Argon is not (yet?):

-- A library of commonly used algorithms optimized in NEON.
+- A library of optimized commonly used algorithms

 ## API Documentation